Highest Prices Paid for the World's Most Expensive Personal Number Plates

-The answer is that the Dubai registration number D 5 is the most expensive confirmed and completed sale of a car registration mark in the world to date.
+The answer is that the Dubai number plate D 5 is the world's most expensive confirmed sale of a car registration number to date.

 The top 35 highest priced private car registrations globally are shown in the following table.
 Ranking sales that occurred in different currencies at different times is difficult, so we have ranked this table according to the converted price in UK pounds.
 In each case, conversion is at the exchange rate prevailing at the time the sale occurred.

-It is striking to see that, despite the continual breaking of British number plate price records, the UK does not appear until position 30 on our chart.
+It is striking to see that, despite the continual breaking of British number plate price records, the UK does not currently appear on our top 30 infographic.
+Recent sales have pushed the UK's most expensive number, 25 O, below position 30, as may be seen in the text version of the table.
 However, the UK market continues to grow and there are signs that top British prices could soon approach the levels seen in Abu Dhabi and Dubai.
 It is widely believed that the legendary number A 1 would command a price in excess of £1m should it come onto the market and businessman Afzal Kahn, owner of F 1, claims to have turned down an offer of £6m for that registration.